 Support for TEKS and STAAR

-Problem-solving processes are incorporated into at least 75% of STAAR test questions in math content reporting categories 1-5 and identified with content standards.
+Problem-solving processes are incorporated into STAAR test questions in math content reporting categories 1-5 and identified with content standards.

 Exemplars material is aligned to TEKS and provides the perfect vehicle for teaching and assessing mathematics with problem solving.